shenay/association_score_methods/CTTV009_GWAS_catalog/description.md

 #Evidence.variant2disease.association_score
-The P value we get from the curated scientific publication for the given variant to disease association.
+This score is the P value we get from the curated scientific publication for the given variant to disease association.
 A P- value is a value representing the significance of the odds ratio (odds of disease for individuals having a specific allele and the odds of disease for individuals who do not have that same allele) is typically calculated using a simple chi-squared test.
 Finding odds ratios that are significantly different from 1 is the objective of the GWA study because